Merilyn

 Installation view, My Favourite Australian, National Portrait Gallery, Canberra 2008

-Stati d'Animo
+Stati d'animo

 The overall body of work, Stati d'Animo, invokes the trilogy of paintings (1911) by the Futurist artist Umberto Boccioni that addressed the mixture of dynamism, chaos, and anxiety of those who leave, those who stay behind and those who say farewell in the modern city of the early 20th century.
 The international airport replaces Boccioni's railway station as the principal site of human movement - a technological zone of passage in which people suspend their usual lives.